davidedc/The-strangest-things-in-your-pics/readme.md

 # Summary

-A saturday-and-half-sunday project to find the strangest objects on a sample of around ~10k pictures of mine - using the pre-trained Inception3 deep convolutional neural network by Google.
+A saturday-and-half-sunday project to find the strangest objects on a sample of around ~10k pictures of mine - using the pre-trained Inception3 deep convolutional network by Google.

 I specifically look for "unusual" objects, focusing on the objects that score a low count in a natural language corpus.